Michael Fouassier, DPA, IAO

 The Senior Citizen's Exemption is a benefit, separate and distinct from Enhanced STAR, for eligible low-income senior citizens.
 Whole Enhanced STAR is only applied to your school taxes, Senior Citizen’s Exemption may apply to other parts of your property tax bill.

-The Town of Ossining has recently adopted a higher threshold of income to grant tax relief to more seniors.
-If you are 65 years of age or older by December 31, and your income is less than $58,400 (gross income from all owners), you may be eligible for this exemption on a sliding scale basis.
+The Town of Ossining has adopted a higher threshold of income to grant tax relief to more seniors.
+If you are 65 years of age or older by December 31, have owned your primary residence for at least twelve consecutive months, and your income is less than $58,400 (2023 Federal Adjusted Gross Income of all owners), you may be eligible for this exemption on a sliding scale basis.
+For more information about this exemption including eligibility criteria and the income offset of medical and prescription drug expenses, please see RP-467-i instructions below.

 Exemption applications must be received on or before May 1, with annual renewal applications submitted in subsequent years.
-To learn more, visit the NYS Department of Taxation and Finance's

-The application, renewal form, and instructions for the Low Income Senior Citizen Exemption can be found
+The application, renewal form, and instructions for the Senior Citizen Exemption can be found

 Low Income Disability Exemption (RP-459-c)